Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a public certificate in AWS Certificate Manager (ACM).
 - [ ] Export the certificate, and attach it to the website.

 ### SIMULATION - Instructions - If the copy-paste functionality is not working in your environment, refer to the instructions file on the VM desktop and use Ctrl+C, Ctrl+V or Command-C, Command-V. Configure Amazon EventBridge to meet the following requirements.
 1. Use the us-east-2 Region for all resources.
 2. Unless specified below, use the default configuration settings.
 3. Use your own resource naming unless a resource name is specified below.
 4. Ensure all Amazon EC2 events in the default event bus are replayable for the past 45 days.
 5. Create a rule named RunFunction to send the exact message {"name":"example") every 15 minutes to an existing AWS Lambda function named LogEventFunction 6.
 Create a rule named SpotWarning to send a notification to a new standard Amazon SNS topic named TopicEvents whenever an Amazon EC2 Spot Instance is interrupted.
 Do NOT create any topic subscriptions.
 The notification must match the following structure: Input path: {`instance`:`detail.instance-id} Input template:`The EC2 Spot Instance <instance> has been interrupted.` Important: Click the Next button to complete this lab and continue to the next lab.
-Once you click the Next button, you will NOT be able to return to this lab
+Once you click the Next button, you will NOT be able to return to this lab.

 "NO_ANSWER"